Olga Milles

-Olga Louise Milles née Granner (1874–1967) was an Austrian-born portrait painter who spent many years at Millesgården in Sweden after marrying the sculptor Carl Milles.
+Olga Louise Milles (née Granner; 24 January 1874–3 January 1967) was an Austrian-born portrait painter who spent many years at Millesgården in Sweden after marrying the sculptor Carl Milles.
 Although while young she was very productive, she painted less when married.
-After her husband was appointed professor at Detroit's Cranbrook Academy of Art, the couple spent 20 years in the United States.
+After her husband was appointed professor at the Cranbrook Academy of Art in suburban Detroit, the couple spent 20 years in the United States.
 There she painted a number of portraits while looking after the home.
-Olga Milles and her husband avoided the war years in Europe but both sympathized with Hitler and Mussolini.
+Olga Milles and her husband avoided the war years in Europe, but both sympathized with Hitler and Mussolini.
 Two years after her husband died in 1955, she returned to Austria where she spent the rest of her life in her hometown Graz.

 Early life and education

 Born in Graz, Austria, on 24 January 1874, Olga Louise Granner was the daughter of the accountant Anton Granner and his wife Rosalia née Kornberger.
 She was one of the family's four children.
 Thanks to her natural talent for painting, when she was 12 she was awarded a scholarship to the Landscape Art Academy (Landschaftliche Zeichenakademie) followed by three years at the Anton Ažbe's art school in Munich (1893–1895).
 On the earnings she subsequently received from her portraits of the Austrian aristocracy, in 1889 she was able to travel to Paris where she studied for a number of years at the Académie Colarossi.